 A dominant college force who became a reliable NBA professional, known for his powerful inside scoring and rebounding.

-Len Chappell was a bruising, broad-shouldered forward who left an indelible mark on the Atlantic Coast Conference before carving out a solid professional career.
-At Wake Forest University in the early 1960s, he was a force of nature, a two-time ACC Player of the Year who led the conference in both scoring and rebounding twice—a feat of sheer dominance.
+Len Chappell earned two ACC Player of the Year awards at Wake Forest University in the early 1960s, leading the conference in scoring and rebounding twice.
 He carried the Demon Deacons to two ACC tournament titles, earning MVP honors each time.
-The NBA beckoned, and Chappell brought his physical, back-to-the-basket game to a decade-long journey across several teams.
-While his professional stats were steady rather than stellar, his peak came in 1964 when he was selected to the NBA All-Star Game as a member of the New York Knicks.
-Chappell's story is that of a college legend whose toughness and skill translated into a long, respectable run at the highest level.
+The NBA drafted him, and he brought his physical, back-to-the-basket game to a decade-long career across several teams.
+His peak came in 1964 when he played in the NBA All-Star Game as a member of the New York Knicks.
+Born in 1941, he died in 2018.
+A bruising, broad-shouldered forward, his toughness and skill translated from college legend into a long, respectable professional run.

 1928–1945